Inzaghi appointed as Conte's successor at Inter as Serie A champions fill coaching void

 Inzaghi impressed while working on a limited budget at Lazio, with three trophies secured during his tenure.

-He was only hired on a permanent basis after Marcelo Bielsea walked away from Rome without taking in a single training session.
+He was only hired on a permanent basis after Marcelo Bielsa walked away from Rome without taking in a single training session.

 Inzaghi returned Lazio to the Champions League group stages for the first time in 13 years, while also leading them into the last-16 of the competition for the first time since he was leading the line in 2001.